Blazebit/blaze-persistence/README.md

 }
 ```

-If you want select all cats and fetch their kittens as well as their father you do the following.
+If you want to select all cats and fetch their kittens as well as their father you do the following.

 ```java
 cbf.create(em, Cat.class).fetch("kittens.father").getResultList();